 - Living in the service area of a PACE center

-- In need of a nursing home-level of care
+- In need of a nursing home-level of care as stated by the state

 What If I Don’t Qualify for PACE?